Gates Foundation: Global development division

 Christopher Elias leads the foundation's efforts to combat extreme poverty through grants as president of the Global Development Program.

 In March 2006, the foundation announced a $5 million grant for the International Justice Mission (IJM), a human rights organization based in Washington, D.C. to work in the area of sex trafficking.
 The official announcement explained that the grant would allow the IJM to "create a replicable model for combating sex trafficking and slavery" that would involve the opening of an office in a region with high rates of sex trafficking, following research.
 The office was opened for three years for the following purposes: "conducting undercover investigations, training law enforcement, rescuing victims, ensuring appropriate aftercare, and seeking perpetrator accountability".

-The IJM used the grant money to found "Project Lantern" and established an office in the Philippines city of Cebu.
+The IJM used the grant money to found "Project Lantern" and established an office in Cebu City in the Philippines.
 In 2010, the results of the project were published, in which the IJM stated that Project Lantern had led to "an increase in law enforcement activity in sex trafficking cases, an increase in commitment to resolving sex trafficking cases among law enforcement officers trained through the project, and an increase in services—like shelter, counseling, and career training—provided to trafficking survivors".
 At the time that the results were released, the IJM was exploring opportunities to replicate the model in other regions.